daniilpastukhov/digit-recognizer/README.md

 > There is also already built jar file (MongoDB database!) with the same name located in the root folder.

 ## Scripts
-To run insert scripts, you need to go to the same folder as scripts are.
+To run insert scripts, you need to go to the same folder where scripts are.

 - Use *couchdb.sh* to import data to CouchDB database.
 > MONGODB_URI, MONGODB_LOGIN, MONGODB_PASSWORD correctly set environment variables are required!